textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 #### Notes in tables

 Since these notes are in HTML tables, they are also structured with straight HTML.
-Style rules are added to documentation to make reference-mark lists work in the table footer.
+Style rules are added to documentation to make reference-mark lists work in the table footer.[^refmarks]

 Reference-mark notes are a common annotation device in information design, and are specifically used in tables.
 The standard reference-mark system cycles through six marks, in this order: *, †, ‡, §, ¶, ‖.